ShevPy/DataCamp_Projects/README.md

 > Automatically generate keywords for a search engine marketing campaign using Python.
 2. Predicting Credit Card Approvals
 > Build a machine learning model to predict if a credit card application will get approved.
+3. The Android App Market on Google Play
+> Load, clean, and visualize scraped Google Play Store data to gain insights into the Android app market.
+4. Analyzing TV Data
+> Use data manipulation and visualization to look at Super Bowl Data, generating insights into game outcomes, viewership, and even halftime shows.
+5. The GitHub History of the Scala Language
+> Find the true Scala experts by exploring its development history in Git and GitHub.

 ### SQL